quicwg/base-drafts/draft-ietf-quic-transport.md

 packet ({{packet-version}}).
 This includes a list of versions that the server will accept.

-There is no limit to the size of the Version Negotiation packet, other than the number of versions that the server supports and the estimated path MTU.
 To avoid packet amplification attacks a server MUST NOT send a Version Negotiation packet that is larger than the packet it responds to.
 It is anticipated that this is ample space for all QUIC versions that a single server might need to advertise.

 A server sends a Version Negotiation packet for every packet that it receives with an unacceptable version.
 This allows a server to process packets with